Planning Applications - a guide to publicity and the planning process

 It is possible to view documents for the application, such as forms, plans, reports and comments submitted by the public and consultees.

 There are also advanced features that allow you to search and follow applications once you have registered a user account.
-It is possible to search for applications according to a variety of methods such as address or postcode, application reference number, or using a map.
-Weekly and monthly lists of applications received and decided are also available.
-View our online guidance (pdf, 984 kb) (This file may not be suitable for users of assistive technology.
-Request an accessible format. )
+It is possible to search for applications according to a variety of methods such as address or postcode, application reference number, or applicant name.
+Weekly lists of applications received and decided are also available.

 All planning applications are publicised, either by displaying a site notice or notifying neighbours by letter.
 Adjoining neighbours are those whose properties have a common boundary with the application site.